- 2nd Interim Report 2021

 - Developing and marketing sustainable ICT products and services

-Consumption of electricity from renewable sources and green electricity
+Consumption of electricity from renewable sources and eco-electricity

-Swisscom’s energy consumption in Switzerland amounted to 434 GWh in 2015 (prior year: 408 GWh).
-This represents an increase of 6.3%.
-The company was able to balance out a portion of the additional energy consumption attributable to further network expansion through the implementation of efficiency measures.
-For the electricity mix used for the network infrastructure and for consumption in businesses managed by Swisscom, compensation with certification of origin has been paid since 2010 for the share of nuclear power, electricity of unknown origin and electricity from fossil fuels.
-Swisscom is thus increasing the sustainability of its electricity mix.
-In 2015, as in previous years, it once again used 100% renewable energy, a claim which was verified by the SGS.
-The company purchased 18.5 GWh (prior year: 7.5 GWh) of “naturemade star” energy from solar power (14.5 GWh) and wind power (4 GWh).
+Swisscom’s energy consumption in Switzerland amounted to 448 GWh in 2016 (prior year: 434 GWh).
+This represents an increase of 3.2% (prior year: 6.3%).
+The company was able to balance out a portion of the additional energy consumption attributable to network expansion through efficiency measures.
+Since 2010, Swisscom has offset the proportion of nuclear power, electricity of unknown origin and electricity from fossil fuels in its electricity mix used for its network infrastructure and the businesses it manages by purchasing guarantees of origin.
+It is thus increasing the sustainability of its electricity mix.
+In 2016, as in previous years, Swisscom once again used 100% renewable energy, a claim that was verified by the SGS.
+The company purchased 25.0 GWh (prior year: 18.5 GWh) of “naturemade star” energy from solar power (21.0 GWh) and wind power (4.0 GWh).
 This makes Swisscom one of Switzerland’s largest purchasers of wind and solar power.

 Efficiency measures for the electricity consumption of networks